shopware5/devdocs/source/developers-guide/shopware-5-media-service/index.md

 bin/console sw:media:migrate
 ```

-If you are upgrading to Shopware 5.1 or later from 5.0 or previous version, you might also use this command to migrate your files from the legacy location to their new folder.
+If you are upgrading to Shopware 5.1 or later from 5.0 or previous version, you might also use this command to migrate your files from the legacy location to their new directory.
 If you can't or decide not to run this command, your media files will still be migrated.
 The live migration mechanism moves the files to the right place as they get requested.
 However, we recommend that you use the CLI command to migrate your files, as the live migration might impact your shop's performance.

 <div class="alert alert-info">
 <strong>Important information for nginx users</strong><br/>
 If you are still facing problems with media files, you should update your nginx configuration to the latest version.
 A working configuration can be found <a href="https://github.com/bcremer/shopware-with-nginx">at GitHub</a>.
-It adds a location for the media folder and redirects a failed image lookup to a new frontend controller, which then tries to find the requested image.
+It adds a location for the media directory and redirects a failed image lookup to a new frontend controller, which then tries to find the requested image.
 </div>

 #### Example: Migrating all media files to Amazon S3